fstoerkle/upper/README.md

 upper
 =====

-Never ever update all your stuff on your own.
+Never ever update all your stuff on your own again.

 *WARNING*: All this stuff is expiremental and has only very rudimentary functionality.
 Use at your own risk!